 We want the people who own our developments, who lease them and who live in them to be happy.
 And we want the people who conceive, plan and create those developments to be just as happy.
 At Resolution Property we pride ourselves on being not only visionary and innovative, but inclusive and resourceful too.
 In a sometimes high-pressure environment, we have a heart.
-We’re relaxed and friendly (and young – 50% of our team is under 32) but always principled, industrious and detail-oriented.
+We’re relaxed and friendly but always principled, industrious and detail-oriented.
 Our CEO, Robert Laurence, sums up what Resolution Property is about in three words: ‘People, clarity, collaboration’.

 Resolution and Art

 We have a long history of collaborating with, and nurturing artists, both new and emerging.
 We’re at the forefront of developing work/lifestyle hubs for creative industries so working with artists is a natural fit for us, be that commissioning them to create works for our walls and spaces, or inviting them to use our spaces as studios, workshops or exhibition venues.
 Among the recent works Resolution Property has helped develop or commissioned are an installation by audio-visual composer Tarik Barry as part of Bristol’s Simple Things EXT Festival and an immersive light installation by Liz West in one of of developments.
 We also work with organisations like Creative Debuts, to spot and champion the art stars of tomorrow.

 This award-winning charity supports ‘positive male activity, engagement and involvement’ and works with boys and men who are socially or economically disadvantaged, marginalised or isolated.
 Working With Men’s initiatives focus on transitional times such as starting school, getting a job or becoming a parent – times when boys and men are most likely to encounter challenges and therefore most likely to need help.
 WWM also partners with the Womens and Girls Network to promote healthy relationships between boys and girls at school .